nickjj/ansigenome/docs/benefits.md

 There's really nothing like this provided by ansible-galaxy or any of Ansible's command line tools.
 Dump will gather a bunch of stats for each role and dump them to json.

 Now you can build a pretty web based front end to display your role's stats.
 You could even use 1 of many javascript graphing libraries to make it look amazing.
 This has really strong potential IMO.

+## Install Ansigenome

+Interested in trying it?
+Check the [readme](https://github.com/nickjj/ansigenome#installation) to install it.